-I intend to contribute to an active discussion between professionals in libraries, archives and museums and the architectural community to help create collaborative relationships that can result in the sustainability of records that document the built environment.
-I bring my background as an archivist and training as an architectural historian to my research that focuses on the socio-technical environment in which architectural records are created.
-My primary concern is a disconnection between contemporary practices in architecture, engineering, and construction and the ability of cultural institutions to preserve the industry’s records.
-I believe that actively working with the community that generates records is crucial to the long-term preservation of records, particularly as the field continues to adopt new computer-aided design technologies.
+Katie intends to contribute to an active discussion between professionals in libraries, archives and museums and the architectural community to help create collaborative relationships that can result in the sustainability of records that document the built environment.
+She brings my work as an archivist/librarian and training as an architectural historian to her research on the socio-technical environment in which architectural records are created.
+Her primary concern is a disconnection between contemporary practices in architecture, engineering, and construction and the ability of cultural institutions to preserve digital design artifacts.

 Degrees: BA in Philosophy, Southwestern University MS in Information Studies, The University of Texas at Austin MA in Architectural History, The University of Texas at Austin

-Specializations: archives digital archives and preservation architectural artifacts and records architectural history museum studies
+Specializations: archives digital archives and preservation architectural artifacts and records digital humanities/scholarship architectural history museum studies